ApexRMS/stconnect/docs/getting_started.md

 ## Quickstart Tutorial

-This quickstart tutorial will introduce you to basics of working with ST-Connect.
+This quickstart tutorial will introduce you to the basics of working with ST-Connect.
 The steps include:
 <br>
 * Installing ST-Connect
 * Creating a new ST-Connect Library